JDureau/plague-UK-1665/README.md

 ![data](https://raw.github.com/JDureau/plague-UK-1665/master/images/post.png?login=JDureau&token=cf7c103e477d22b80a8d07c7d0a3f41e)

-These results provide information that could not have been inferred from straight observation of the time series of deaths.
+These results provide information that could not have been inferred from straight observation of the time series of deaths in each city.
 First, they suggest that the isolation and living conditions in Eyam lead to a higher transmissibility of the disease.
 Furthermore, life expectancy after infection appears to be close to one week, suggesting that this epidemic was a bubonic plague rather than a pneumonic plague.